Dance

 After high school, Pearson worked for three years on bridge projects in Ferndale and Everett until he felt he had enough money to pay for his first year at Washington State College.
 He was the only one of his six siblings to go on to college.

 While in Pullman, Pearson first “bached” with friends in an apartment downtown over Johnny Gannon’s Pool Hall.
-Later, he … » More …
+Later, … » More …

 Whispered prayers